 Additionally, in recent years, autologous fat grafting or fat transfer has played an increasingly important role in helping to reduce waviness and rippling in patients.
 Certain patients have a problem known as “animation deformity” in which there is undesirable movement of the breast.
 This typically follows subpectoral or submuscular placement of the implant, and patients are bothered because of the excessive mobility of the breast every time they move their arms.
 Fortunately, there are new surgical techniques (such as the “dual plane” approach) that can lessen the symptoms of excessive animation of the breast.
 Frequently, patients who have problems as a result of prior breast implant surgery have multiple conditions that require attention.
 For example, a patient may have capsular contracture plus waviness and rippling, a patient may have contracture plus implant malposition, or may have undesirable breast scarring in conjunction with other suboptimal outcomes.

-Complex Secondary Breast Revision surgery in Santa Barbara, Montecito & Los Angeles, California by world-renowned plastic surgeon, Dr. Neal Handel.
+Complex Secondary Breast Revision surgery in Beverly Hills & Los Angeles, California by world-renowned plastic surgeon, Dr. Neal Handel.